amita-shukla/blog-1/content/posts/2022-07-06--rest-api-for-long-running-jobs/index.md

 ```atom
 DELETE /orders/3/cancel
 ```
-The delete call doesn't delete the resource here, but marks it as "cancelled".
+The delete call doesn't delete the resource here, but marks the currently running task pertaining to this id as "cancelled".
+The backend may decide to try to interrupt the background task, or it may let the task complete but cleanup the result at sometime later.
+(At this point I feel it would be better I write a separate post about this...)

 It also responds with 204 response code, meaning that the call has succeeded but the no-body response is intentional.
 ```atom
 204 NO CONTENT
 ```